Pickering Zoning By-law Review

 Pickering has 6 different zoning by-laws that apply to different areas of the City.
 Many are outdated and do not reflect current Provincial legislation and Official Plan policies.
 Through this review, the previous by-laws will be consolidated to reflect Pickering’s Official Plan policies, modern planning trends, and simplify the processing of permits and planning applications.

-We are in Phase 2 - Public Release of the Second Draft of the Zoning By-law
+We are in Phase 3 - the Final Release of the Draft Zoning By-law

 Exception TextsException Tracking Matrix